 - Scan the QR Code: "Scan to Begin" while students are in Prebrief. - "Meet Your Patient" (on iPad) and explain how the iPad works in the simulated learning environment including: - Explain how to use the iPad scanner and QR codes.
 Remind students that there are multiple QR codes in the simulation, but they should only scan them if they think it will provide data necessary for their assessment and evaluation of the patient. - Describe how a QR Code sound will work in the scenario.
 For the most authentic sound experience, student should use ear buds or the ARISE "stethoscope" for all QR Codes with the following symbol: □.
 Example: QR Code: Chest Anterior 1 □ - Medication Hyperlinks Medications are underlined and hyperlinked to DailyMed, which is a medication reference housed by the National Library of Medicine.
-Students can click on these links during the simulation for up-to-date medication content, labels, and package insert information. - Discuss the simulation "Learning Objective(s)" (on iPad) as well as any other Prebrief materials - Get "Report" on iPad - Possible Facilitator Question - What are your clinical concerns after listening to report? - Play the "Patient" video - Possible Facilitator Question - What are your priority concerns after meeting the patient? - Play the "Family Member" video - Possible Facilitator Question - Do you have any additional concerns after talking to the family member?

-• Review initial tabbed content
+Students can click on these links during the simulation for up-to-date medication content, labels, and package insert information. - Discuss the simulation "Learning Objective(s)" (on iPad) as well as any other Prebrief materials - Get "Report" on iPad - Possible Facilitator Question - What are your clinical concerns after listening to shift to shift report? - Play the "Patient" video - Possible Facilitator Question - What are your priority concerns after meeting the patient? - Review initial tabbed content: